slava-pleshkov/laravel-roles/readme.md

 ## Installation Production

 1. Clone the repo and `cd` into it
-1. Create users and table in MySQL
-1. Configure Nginx with these settings `nginx.conf`
-1. Run this command `composer install`
-1. Rename or copy `.env.example` file to `.env`
-1. Run this command `php artisan key:generate`
-1. Set your database credentials in your `.env` file
-1. Set your mail credentials in your `.env` file
-1. Set your `APP_URL` in your `.env` file
-1. Set your `APP_DEBUG` in your `.env` file with the value `false`
-1. Run this command `php artisan config:cache`
-1. Run this command `php artisan db:seed`
-1. Run this command `yarn install`
-1. Run this command `yarn run production`

-## Installation Production

-1. Clone the repo and `cd` into it
 1. Create users and table in PostgreSQL
 1. Configure Nginx with these settings `nginx.conf`
 1. Run this command `composer install`